 The transformation of energy production from coal, oil and natural gas to green technologies is rapid at the moment.
-In Denmark, green energy production comprises 30 % of the total energy production.
+In Denmark, green energy production comprises more than 45 % of the total energy production.
 But the green transition requires that there are enough raw materials to produce all the wind turbines, solar cells, electric cars, heat pumps, batteries etc. – and at an affordable price.
 Some of these key raw materials are considered critical by the EU and only a very small part of them can be obtained from the circular material circuit.

 At MIMA, we prepare analyses of the market development for rare earth metals in the EU, among other things.

 MIMA makes scenario-based analyses, which among other things uncover the raw material needs of the future and whether the green transition can be implemented without the price of raw materials increasing.

 MIMA makes assessments of the criticality of raw materials – i.e. their economic and societal significance combined with the degree of security of supply.
 The assessments can help avert the financial consequences of a structural raw material deficiency and are therefore relevant at both business level, national level and EU level.

 Value chain analyses

 MIMA carries out analyses of the raw materials’ value chain, from investigation to production, to explain how market mechanisms, legislation and dynamic conditions affect the outcome of certain investments and political decisions.